Moto Mods Introduction

-Motorola's MotoMods are snap-on extensions that can greatly expand what the Moto Z family of today, as well as tomorrow, is capable of.
+Motorola's MotoMods are snap-on extensions that can greatly expand what the Moto Z family of phones can do today, as well as tomorrow.

-These look to be the thinnest MotoMods available by far, which makes sense since they don't add any functionality to speak of.
+These are the cheapest, and thinnest MotoMods available, which makes sense since they don't add any functionality to speak of.

 JBL Soundboost Speaker